-Make your reservation today to join us for the most fun gala in Houston on Saturday, November 1 at the beautiful Bayou City Event Center.
+The most fun gala in Houston was held on Saturday, November 1 at Bayou City Event Center to a full house of over 500 guests.

-The silent auction and cocktail reception begins at 6:15 pm, followed by dinner at 7:30.
-Enjoy entertainment by the very special Cirque Imagination.
-Following the program the dance floor will then be available for the young, and young at heart!
+The silent auction and cocktail reception began at 6:15 pm with about 150 silent auction items including original works of art, exquisite jewelry, fine dining, sports memorabilia, “staycations,” travel packages, and so much more, followed by dinner at 7:30.
+Entertainment by Cirque Imagination was a delight.
+Following the program the dance floor was taken over by the young, and young at heart.